MIPS/newlib/libgloss/mips/hal/examples/interrupt_handler/README.txt

-Demonstration of installing an interrupt handler for software interrupt 0.
+Demonstration of installing an interrupt handler for software interrupts 0.

 Set environment variable MIPS_ELF_ROOT
 	This should be set to the root of the installation directory for the